-To create a bootable DVD media that will install the target root file system image into a target system, select DVD Installer from the toolbox on the left side of the RedHawk

-Architect main window.
-This will display the Make Installation DVD page, as shown in the following figure.
+To create a bootable DVD media that will install the target root file system image into a target system, select DVD Installer from the toolbox on the left side of the RedHawk Architect main window.
+This will display the Deploy Image via Installation DVD page, as shown in the following figure.

-Figure 1-42 Make Installation DVD Page
+Figure 1-49 Make Installation DVD Page